Lavkar1118/influence-of-pfos-pfoa-on-health-parameters/README.md

 ### Study Procedure:

-* Statistical software R was used to
+* Analysis was performed using Statistical Software R

   * Data was cleaned and manipulated to produce summary statistics